The Importance of STEM Education in School

 It is important that the U.S. take STEM education seriously if our nation is to remain competitive in the world market.
 The growing technology base of most of our industries demands that we have workers who are proficient in STEM areas, and that starts with educated STEM teachers.

 How Are Schools Responding to STEM Educational Goals?

 Under the No Child Left Behind Act, a strong emphasis has been placed on STEM classes both in terms of student test results and teacher focuses.
 In fact, the focus on STEM has caused many schools to cut other programs, such as the arts, to put more class time and student focus on STEM subjects.
-STEM scholarships have become available to current and future teachers to learn and teach STEM subjects, along with grant funding that is also available to help schools hire more teachers proficient in STEM subjects, retrain teachers to provide STEM education or to increase the quality of their current STEM teachers.
+STEM scholarships have become available to current and future teachers to learn and teach STEM subjects, along with grant funding that is also available to help schools hire more teachers proficient in STEM subjects, retrain teachers to teach STEM education or to increase the quality of their current STEM teachers.

 In July, 2012 the Obama administration announced their plan to create a STEM Master Teacher Corps aimed to reward up to 10,000 Master Teachers across the nation for their leadership and experience educating students and peers with $20,000 per year in addition to their current salaries.
 The administration also announced an immediate funding of $100 million to the Teacher Incentive Fund which helps schools create career ladders for teachers in all fields.

 However, even with the enhanced focus on STEM classes, public schools still lag in math and science test scores.
 More money, time, and effort are still needed to help students begin closing the STEM achievement gap early in their school careers.

 Are There Programs to Entice Students – and Teachers – into STEM Careers?